Quick Take

 In their natural habitat, these fish tend to breed in October and November, depending on the temperature and length of the day.
 The female will lay her eggs directly in the water, and the male will fertilize them externally.
 The fry will hatch about a week later with the ability to swim.
 They may take up to a year to reach full-grown adulthood.

 The rainbow shark is notoriously hard to breed in captivity because they don’t tolerate tank mates well; many have to be bred artificially.
-The maximum lifespan in the wild is about eight years, whereas even with excellent care the maximum lifespan in captivity is only about six years.
+The maximum lifespan in the wild is about eight years, whereas even with excellent care, the maximum lifespan in captivity is only about six years.

 Fishing and Cooking

 The rainbow shark is not normally cooked and eaten by people, but it is a fairly popular choice as a pet among some aquarium enthusiasts.
 The price of a standard rainbow shark is only about $5, but some of the rarer morphs may be a little more expensive.
 The cost of the equipment will raise the price significantly.
-The minimum requirement for a single fish is a 50-gallon tank at least 2 feet long.
+The minimum requirement for a single fish is a 50-gallon tank at least 3.5 to 4 feet long.

 The temperature should be set between 72 and 79 degrees Fahrenheit; a water heater will help to maintain the proper temperature of the water.
 Rainbow sharks will require plants, caves, and hollow decorations in which to hide and feel safe.